Review | Nioh 2

 Team Ninja, known for its Ninja Gaiden franchise and Dear or Alive fighting games, once again turned against us gamers in the new, fresh from the oven title.
 They did a damn fine job with the first Nioh and made good selling results, even though there is a divided fan base when it comes to love or hate.
-Bottom point, we have another Sekiro/Dark Souls on steroids.
+Bottom line, we have another Sekiro/Dark Souls on steroids.
 If we turn on Diablo-type loot system, we can call this genre looter-non-shooter.

 Starting point looks promising.
 The choice about your Spirit and type of weapon does not matter much, so don’t worry about it.

-Story in the first game was a mess.
+The story in the first game was a mess.
 Like they just shoveled it in there to fill some gaps.
-Unfortunately, situation is the same here.
+Unfortunately, the situation is the same here.
 But, not as bad.
 The problem is that they give you chunks of what is happening before and after main missions; but often that is just not enough to connect the dots, usually it just confuses you.
 The fact that your custom made character doesn’t talk, at all, doesn’t help the flow.
 I’ve always hated that.

 Among the other stuff, your veins are the carriers of Yokai’s blood.
 That will help you control their powers, but it’s not going to be an easy task.

-Nioh usually follow the story where corruption took over the sanity.
+Nioh usually follows the story where corruption took over sanity.
 Spirit stones are those yellow crystals which hold tremendous power.
 The more they are consumed, the more they affect your voice of reason.
 Your role is to protect and fight amongst the good guys.
 Rulers, lords, other big shots will fight against the bad side and you will team up with them.
 It all ends with those yellow crystals.

 To summarize, you are the breaking point in the story and your success will be a resolution to all its troubles.
-Easy to say, in front of you are 1-hit enemies and situations that will rape your nerves.
+Easy to say, in front of you are 1-hit enemies and situations that will rack your nerves.
 Just a hint – last 30% of the game is like double the quality of all the content before.
 Don’t know why they didn’t do it like this from the start.

-Next thing that awaits you is the shrine where you will learn some basic combat tactics, about your guardian spirits, counter moves, Yokai moves…It looks like a hub from games like Bloodborne and it make me happy that they changes the approach.
+Next thing that awaits you is the shrine where you will learn some basic combat tactics, about your guardian spirits, counter moves, Yokai moves…It looks like a hub from games like Bloodborne and it makes me happy that they changed the approach.
 But, that is not the truth.
 My ships have sailed when I saw the same ol’ map and same overview of the missions like in the last game.